Tech-Curriculums/101-PCB-Design-With-Eagle/01Eagle-Collecting.md

 Because more parts make your Eagle more awesome.

+Before we begin, find out where you installed Eagle and open the "lib" folder.

 #### Adafruit

 **First go to the following site and click on "Download as Zip":**